NEXT UP ON this.

 By studying history you’ll gain a range of transferable skills, from informed citizenship and critical thinking, to research and general awareness.
 What’s more, the knowledge acquired through the study of history is relevant in a wide range of disciplines and can lead to diverse employment opportunities.

-Here, Senior Lecturer in History, Dr Tony Joel, from Deakin University’s School of Humanities and Social Sciences outlines four reasons why studying history can lead to a rewarding and successful career.
+Here, Associate Professor of History, Dr Tony Joel, from Deakin University’s School of Humanities and Social Sciences outlines four reasons why studying history can lead to a rewarding and successful career.

 Put your history general knowledge to the test by completing this quiz.